 Explaining How Composting Toilets Work

-Many people are probably not familiar with the notion of composting toilet – and believe that the system behind it involves carrying your waste with you around all day.
+Many people are probably not familiar with the notion of composting toilets, how they work, and believe that the system behind it involves carrying your waste with you around all day.
 They believe it is a “no-flush toilet” that will simply carry the waste for you until you reach a discard point.

-In a way, it’s true – but not in the way that you may believe.
+In a way, it’s true.
+Not in the way that you may believe, though.
 For one, when your waste is turned into compost, it will slightly change its composition into something less stinky.
-The primary action of a composting toilet is to trigger the action of the unit’s vent system – a well as an environment that is favorably warm, and some dedicated mechanism that has the ability to handle your waste without effort.
+The primary action of a composting toilet is to trigger the action of the unit’s vent system as well as an environment that is favorably warm, and some dedicated mechanism that has the ability to handle your waste without effort.

 In a sense, the solid waste left by a human is 90% water.
-That water is exactly what makes it so voluminous – and also smell most foul.
-However, with a proper ventilation system, your compost toilet should be able to remove the water and shrink the waste – all while eliminating the odor.
+That water is exactly what makes it so voluminous and smell most foul.
+However, with a proper ventilation system, your compost toilet should be able to remove the water and shrink the waste, all while eliminating the odor.

-In fact, this decomposition process should occur naturally – but under normal circumstances, it might take quite a significant amount of time for that.
+In fact, this decomposition process should occur naturally.
+However, under normal circumstances, it might take quite a significant amount of time for that.
 However, composting toilets help speed up this process so that you do not have to wait that long.

 Bear in mind that the decomposition process can only occur when there is enough warmth in the air.
 If you are traveling in an area where the temperatures are very cold, then this might not be a very good solution for you.
 After all, you will have to empty the liquid container quite frequently.